If you’ve been to Italy, you cannot say it isn’t beautiful, but it sure is an interesting place.

 Truth be told, I was not expecting to see Africans in the villages or small towns.
 Of course Rome or Florence, but not Peschiera del Garda or Merano.
 Peschiera has an estimated population of 9,000 and Merano has an estimated population of 40,000.

 I met Africans from Morocco, Ethiopia, Nigeria, Ghana, Cameroon, Gambia, and Senegal.
 And I am sure there are many others.
-I guess this means Africans can literally be found everywhere.
-Even if it’s 1 out of 1,000.
+I guess it means Africans can literally be found everywhere.
+Even if it’s 1 out of 10,000.

 Authentic Italian food is good!